 Conditional processing makes use of two elements: the condition (from Condition 1 to Condition 8) and the condition tag board.
-The relationships among the condition, the condition tag board, and the EEPROM controller appear schematically in Figure 48.
+The relationships among the condition, the condition tag board, and the EEPROM controller appear schematically in Figure 45.

-The condition is a 4-bit value with 16 possibilities.
+The condition is a 5-bit value with 32 possibilities.
 Condition = 0 is the null condition.
-When the null condition is in effect, the EEPROM controller executes all instructions unconditionally.
-Condition 9 through Condition 15 are not accessible using the M pins.
+When the null condition is in effect (which is normally the case), the EEPROM controller executes all instructions unconditionally.
+Condition 9 through Condition 31 are not accessible using the M pins.
 The remaining eight possibilities (that is, Condition = 1 through Condition = 8) modify the way the EEPROM controller handles a download sequence.
-The condition originates from one of two sources (see Figure 48), as follows:
+The condition originates from one of two sources (see Figure 45), as follows:

-- FNC_INIT, Bits[3:0], which is the state of the M2 and M3 multifunction pins at power-up (see Table 22) - Register 0x0E01, Bits[3:0]
+- FNCINIT, Bits[7:3], which is the state of the M2 to M3 multifunction pins at power-up (see Table 22) - Register 0x0E01, Bits[3:0]

-If Register 0x0E01, Bits[3:0] $\neq 0$, then the condition is the value that is stored in Register 0x0E01, Bits[3:0]; otherwise, the condition is FNC_INIT, Bits[3:0].
-Note that a nonzero condition that is present in Register 0x0E01, Bits[3:0] takes precedence over FNC_INIT, Bits[3:0].
+If Register 0x0E01, Bits[3:0] $\neq 0$, then the condition is the value that is stored in Register 0x0E01, Bits[3:0]; otherwise, the condition is FNCINIT, Bits[7:3].
+Note that a nonzero condition that is present in Register 0x0E01, Bits[3:0] takes precedence over FNCINIT, Bits[7:3].

 The condition tag board is a table maintained by the EEPROM controller.
-When the controller encounters a condition instruction, it decodes the B1 through CF instructions as Condition = 1 through Condition = 8, respectively, and tags that particular condition in the condition tag board.
+When the controller encounters a condition instruction, it decodes the B1 through CF instructions as condition = 1 through condition = 8, respectively, and tags that particular condition in the condition tag board.
 However, the B0 condition instruction decodes as the null condition, for which the controller clears the condition tag board, and subsequent download instructions execute unconditionally (until the controller encounters a new condition instruction).